-New Cost Inflation Index Table: Check here the latest cost inlflation index table.
+New Cost Inflation Index Table: Check here the latest cost inflation index table.

 |Sr.No.||Financial Year||Cost Inflation Index|